World Geodetic System: WGS 72

-The surface gravity field used in the Unified WGS Solution consisted of a set of 410 10° × 10° equal area mean free air gravity anomalies determined solely from terrestrial data.
+The surface gravity field used in the Unified WGS Solution consisted of a set of 410 10°×10° equal-area mean-free-air gravity anomalies determined solely from terrestrial data.
 This gravity field includes mean anomaly values compiled directly from observed gravity data wherever the latter was available in sufficient quantity.
 The value for areas of sparse or no observational data were developed from geophysically compatible gravity approximations using gravity-geophysical correlation techniques.
-Approximately 45 percent of the 410 mean free air gravity anomaly values were determined directly from observed gravity data.
+Approximately 45% of the 410 mean-free-air gravity anomaly values were determined directly from observed gravity data.

 The astrogeodetic data in its basic form consists of deflection of the vertical components referred to the various national geodetic datums.
 These deflection values were integrated into astrogeodetic geoid charts referred to these national datums.
 The geoid heights contributed to the Unified WGS Solution by providing additional and more detailed data for land areas.
-Conventional ground survey data was included in the solution to enforce a consistent adjustment of the coordinates of neighboring observation sites of the BC-4, SECOR, Doppler and Baker–Nunn systems.
-Also, eight geodimeter long line precise traverses were included for the purpose of controlling the scale of the solution.
+Conventional ground-survey data was included in the solution to enforce a consistent adjustment of the coordinates of neighboring observation sites of the BC-4, SECOR, Doppler, and Baker–Nunn systems.
+Also, eight geodimeter long-line precise traverses were included for the purpose of controlling the scale of the solution.

 The Unified WGS Solution, as stated above, was a solution for geodetic positions and associated parameters of the gravitational field based on an optimum combination of available data.
-The WGS 72 ellipsoid parameters, datum shifts and other associated constants were derived separately.
+The WGS 72 ellipsoid parameters, datum shifts, and other associated constants were derived separately.
 For the unified solution, a normal equation matrix was formed based on each of the mentioned data sets.
 Then, the individual normal equation matrices were combined and the resultant matrix solved to obtain the positions and the parameters.